juanalytics/tussi/README.md

 | **Response metric**    | Reads in < 350 ms; update confirmation in < 1.5 s; no deadlocks or write timeouts.      |

 ---

+## 5. Reliability Scenarios

+### Replication Pattern Scenario

+Create and Mantain copies (repliclas) of data or services across multiple components or nodes

+By default, GKE does not do “synchronous replication” of its nodes, but manages the node pools as Compute Engine's **Managed Instance Groups (MIGs)** and maintains the desired state using an **eventual-consistent model**:

+* ** **Asynchronous and periodic**: the MIG controller continuously inspects (in periodic loops) how many VMs there should be based on your configuration and creates or deletes instances to bring the actual state closer to the desired state, without blocking requests or waiting for responses from all nodes at once.
+* Kubernetes control loops**: Similarly, Kubernetes (including cluster-autoscaler) works with “controllers” that read the desired state from the API, compare with the actual state and act asynchronously to reconcile differences, repeating this process at regular intervals ([Kubernetes]

+Therefore, **node replication** (incorporation, repair or scaling) in GKE is **asynchronous** and is performed by **periodic reconciliation**, providing eventual consistency behavior.

+#### Active Redundancy (Hot Spare) Pattern

+On GKE, we implement an Active Redundancy (Hot Spare) pattern by running your service as at least two pod replicas—ideally spread across separate node pools or zones—that each ingest the same input stream (for example, by subscribing to the same Pub/Sub topic) and checkpoint state continuously to a shared, highly‑available datastore (Cloud Spanner or a regional Cloud SQL instance with synchronous replication).
+Both pods are kept “hot” and ready behind a single Kubernetes Service, so even though one is effectively “active” at any moment, its spare sibling has already processed all the same events and holds an up‑to‑date view of the state.
+If the primary pod or its node fails (detected instantly via liveness/readiness probes), Kubernetes immediately routes traffic to the surviving pod—which already has the latest state—ensuring failover with zero data loss and no disruption to your workload.

+#### Passive Redundancy (Warm Spare) Pattern

+We implement a Warm Spare by running one “standby” replica of your service on a dedicated node pool tainted with NoSchedule so it never accepts production traffic, but it still stays “warm” by subscribing to the same event streams or database change feeds and keeping its in‑memory state or cache up‑to‑date.
+The primary Deployment—with multiple replicas—is the only one selected by your Kubernetes Service, so it handles all live requests.
+If a health check or external monitor detects the primary is down, you simply remove the taint (or patch the Service’s selector) to promote the standby pod into the Service, instantly routing traffic to it.
+Because that pod has already been synchronizing state in the background, it can begin serving without data loss and with only a minimal hand‑off delay.

+### Service Discovery Pattern

+In GKE’s VPC‑native networking, each node automatically receives an alias IP range from the secondary subnet and each pod is assigned an IP from that block.
+When autoscaling adds new nodes, the control plane reserves a fresh alias IP range, updates the network routes, and pods can be scheduled immediately with new IPs.
+If a node fails, Auto Repair recreates the VM—reclaiming or reallocating its alias block—and Kubernetes transparently reschedules pods onto healthy nodes, updating their pod IPs as needed.
+During upgrades, GKE performs a surge upgrade by cordoning and draining old nodes, provisioning replacement nodes with new alias ranges, moving workloads over, and then removing the old nodes; throughout this process, Service ClusterIPs remain stable, ensuring uninterrupted connectivity without manual network reconfiguration.

 ## 5. Architectural Styles